West Memphis facing problems keeping firefighters on force

 We pulled the numbers to see how much a firefighter makes in West Memphis compared to someone working across the bridge here in Memphis.

 We found a starting firefighter in Memphis makes about $3,000 more than one in West Memphis.
-But after the first year, they make more than $15,000 than in West Memphis.
+But after the first year, they make more than $15,000 than one in West Memphis.

-"That's what I make after 30 years.
-So you can't blame them," Stover said.
+"That's what I make after 30 years, so you can't blame them," Stover said.

 But he does blame the city.